febin-varghese/Enterprise-Data-Science/README.md

 # Enterprise-Data-Science
 This repository includes an introductory data science project.
 This project is done as a part of my master program.
-Covid-19 pandameic data is collected from the John Hopkins repository.
+COVID-19 (Corona virus disease 2019) data is collected from the [John Hopkins repository](https://github.com/CSSEGISandData/COVID-19).
 The data is processed and filtered.
-The data is visualized using an interactive dashboard.
-Dashboard is developed using Plotly-Dash.
+An interactive dashboard is created to visualize the data and the dashboard is developed using [Plotly-Dash](https://plotly.com/).
+Object oriented programming approach is employed in this project.
+Two different dashboards are created for better realization.

+Run "main_program.py" to visualize the data. data_science_project(False, False, True)
+First argument is for pulling data, second for updating the relational dataset and third for the SIR (Susceptible, Infectious, or Recovered) model.
+See the code for more details.